Tataee: Focus on production (2003–Present)

 Besides overseeing the production for every B.U.G.
 Mafia album, Tataee proved to have a strong interest for work as a music producer since the late-90s, helping launch careers for acclaimed acts such as La Familia, XXL & 10 Grei or Mahsat, to name a few.
-Following the success of Băieţii Buni, Tataee focused on producing songs and albums for other artists.
+Following the success of Băieții Buni, Tataee focused on producing songs and albums for other artists.
 In 2004, he produced the third album for raggamuffin Bucharest-based group M&G, also providing vocals for the album's lead single, "Asalt Raggafonic" (Raggaphonic Assault).
 Tataee's work on the album earned them an MTV Romanian Music Awards nomination in 2005, in the "Best New Act" category.
 He produced Bitză's "Urmatorul Pas" (The Next Step), the first single from his debut album, "Sevraj" (Withdrawal).
 The track proved to be a great success, launching Bitză's career while providing significant record sales.
 He also worked with Romanian pop group Akcent, producing and writing their 2004 single "Poveste De Viață" (Life Story).

 He produced and provided vocals for the single "Fără Egal" (Like No One Else) by R&B singer Cristina Spătar.
 In 2007, he produced the lead single of pop singer Adriana Rusu's debut album, "Sentimente" (Feelings), a track called "Noi Doi" (Us Two) on which he also performed two of the song's verses.
-He worked with Andreea Antonescu, formerly of the pop group Andre to produce her 2008 single "Ridica Mâinile" (Raise Your Hands).
+He worked with Andreea Antonescu, formerly of the pop group André to produce her 2008 single "Ridica Mâinile" (Raise Your Hands).

-In 2006, together with bandmate Daddy Caddy, Tataee served as the executive producer of Grasu XXL's debut solo album, "Curaj" (Courage) and while he had virtually no contribution to the musical production, he helped create an album that would spawn one of the most successful singles in the Romanian hip hop industry, "Fără Filtru" (Without Filtre), also appearing in the song's music video.
+In 2006, together with bandmate Daddy Caddy, Tataee served as the executive producer of Grasu XXL's debut solo album, "Curaj" (Courage) and while he had virtually no contribution to the musical production, he helped create an album that would spawn one of the most successful singles in the Romanian hip hop industry, "Fără Filtru" (Without Filters), also appearing in the song's music video.

 Although in 2009 he produced and released the second volume of B.U.G.
 Mafia's anniversary album, he has been generally hard to spot in the Romanian media outside a handful of interviews promoting the album's release and his Twitter page where he constantly interacts with his fans.
-In 2009 he also worked with Romanian hip hop artist Marijuana to produce a track on her untitled 2010 second album.
+In 2009 he also worked with Romanian hip hop female artist Marijuana to produce a track on her untitled 2010 second album.

 Personal life

 Relationships and family

 Irimia has been in a stable relationship with his girlfriend for several years and is currently planning to get married sometime in the future.
 His first child, Antonia Olga, was born in early 2011.
 He also has an older brother and a younger sister who also live in Bucharest.
 Over the time he has jokingly stated in various interviews that his parents were not thrilled with the job he chose but that ultimately they have grown to be proud.
-For many years, he was also an avid supporter of FC Dinamo București.
+For many years, he was also an avid supporter of Dinamo București.